ShiningVenus/CozyCritters/README.md

 Are you a nonprofit, support group, or organization serving the autistic/ND community?

-Cozy Critter v1.0.0 is completely free and open source — perfect for your community programs.
+Cozy Critter v1.0.0 is completely free and open source making it perfect for your community programs.

 ---